Chile: UN chief demands probe into protester deaths | DW | 21.10.2019

 More than 1,900 people have been arrested, according to figures from Chile's interior ministry cited by Bachelet.

-Protests led by students began last week over a metro fare hike, which has since been canceled.
+Protests led by students began last week over a metro fare hike, which has since been cancelled.

 State of emergency